Achilles Tendonitis Treatment near Heathpool, 5068

 At SA Running Injury Clinic, we see athletes presenting with an Achilles Tendon injury which has dogged them for over half a year.
 At this progressed stage of pathology, the tendon make up has changed significantly, and the condition will be more difficult to treat.

 Achilles Tendinopathy or Achilles Tendinosis is an evolved stage of chronic Achilles Tendinitis that is not characterized by inflammation.
 These athletes have scarring, thickening and/or micro tear breakdown of the tendon itself.
-Typically at this stage there is no warmth or redness but the site is still painful to the touch.
+There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.
 We treat Achilles injuries regularly at SA Running Injury Clinic and our patients come from all surrounding suburbs including Heathpool.

 At SA Running Injury Clinic we occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.